 Consider it to your benefit that the rainy season doesn’t get all the hype that its hot sister, the dry season, gets.
-Less crowds mean more beach chairs, less people on your day tour, and more personalized service.
+Fewer crowds mean more beach chairs, fewer people on your day tour, and more personalized service.
 Who doesn’t love that?

 You Can Be Impulsive

 If you’re a fly-by-the-seat-of-your-pants kind of traveler, you’ll love this.
-Less people means that if you see something you like – whether that be a tour or a room upgrade – you can book it.
+Fewer people means that if you see something you like – whether that be a tour or a room upgrade – you can book it.

 You Don’t Have To Plan So Far Ahead